-Replacing $\tilde{\theta}(q, d)$ with $\hat{\theta}(q, d, \mu)$ in (6), one can immediately verify that the effect of the disclosure cap on the innovation level is negative at $\lambda = 0$ , whereas it is positive at $\lambda = 1$ .
+One can immediately verify that the effect of the disclosure cap on the innovation level is negative at $\lambda = 0$, whereas it is positive at $\lambda = 1$.

-This confirms the insight that for a sufficiently small (resp. large) share of privacyconcerned users, the effect of privacy regulation on innovation is negative (resp. positive).
+This confirms the insight that for a sufficiently small (resp. large) share of privacyconcerned users, the effect of a disclosure cap on innovation is negative (resp. positive).